 6.1.
 The Moral Responsibility of Homeowners

-Even beyond legal obligations, homeowners should have a moral responsibility to weigh the emotional and psychological implications of a death in their house’s history.
+Even beyond legal obligations, homeowners should have a moral responsibility to weigh the emotional and psychological implications of death in their houseโs history.
+This feature may not worry some people, but it may be important to others.

 In conclusion, the journey of uncovering the fact that someone has died in your home or not can be a journey filled with various methods.
 From free and accessible avenues to more specialized and professional approaches.